PBS Utah's Native American Heritage Collection

 At its heart, it’s a battle for homeland and sovereignty.
 Bears Ears, a remote section of land lined with red cliffs and filled with juniper, sage, is at the center of a fight over who has a say in how Western landscapes are protected and managed.

 PBS Utah (formerly KUED) takes a moving and insightful look into the history, operation, and legacy of the federal Indian Boarding School system, whose goal was total assimilation of Native Americans at the cost of stripping away Native culture, tradition, and language.

 This film looks at PTSD through the prism of Native American ceremony, and explores the ancient healing traditions that continue to help returning American Indian soldiers, as well as non-native veterans suffering from this affliction.

-- Book Club in a Box - Engage your book club in a discussion about Native Lands by registering for our free toolkit for book club hosts.
+Engage your book club in a discussion about Native Lands by registering for our free toolkit for book club hosts.